lyteword/chspurgeon-tod/volume-5/psalm-115.md

 **Verse 15.** A blessing.

-1\.Belonging to a peculiar people—"ye."
+1\.
+Belonging to a peculiar people—"ye."

-2\.Coming from a peculiar quarter—"of the Lord, "etc.
+2\.
+Coming from a peculiar quarter—"of the Lord, "etc.

-3\.Bearing a peculiar date—"are."
+3\.
+Bearing a peculiar date—"are."

-4\.Stamped with peculiar certainty—"Ye are blessed."
+4\.
+Stamped with peculiar certainty—"Ye are blessed."

-5\.Involving a peculiar duty—"Bless the Lord now and evermore."
+5\.
+Involving a peculiar duty—"Bless the Lord now and evermore."

 **Verse 15.** The Creator's blessing—its greatness, fulness, variety, etc.